Malt sensory analysis

 Available pack sizes

-Oat and Rye are speciality malts made in our small batch drum maltings.
-These products are the perfect addition to beers demanding unique and interesting flavour profiles.
+Rye is a speciality malt made in our small batch drum maltings and is the perfect addition to beers demanding unique and interesting flavour profiles.

 Rye Malt adds a nutty and fruity quality to beers and will significantly increase the mouthfeel when used at high rates.
 Due to its lack of husk, rye malt must be treated in the same way as wheat malt to ensure there are no run-off issues during brewing.
 This malt shines in IPAs, golden ales and rye variants of traditional beer styles.